swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/eventbrite.md

 * View order and attendee reports (read only)
     * Manage orders and attendees
     * Access to aggregate financial data
-* Send invites, manage contacts & email attendees
+* Send invites, manage contacts, and email attendees
 * Check in Attendees

 ![Eventbrite new user event actions](images/eventbrite_newuseractions.png)

-The user should get notifications for
+The user should get notifications for:
 * Order confirmations
 * Contact the organizer
 * Refund requests

 ![Eventbrite new user event notifications](images/eventbrite_newusernotifications.png)